 Deerhope Formation (Deerhope Burn and Gutterford Burn)

-These consist of laminated fossiliferous siltstones, mudstones and shales, with no sediment coarser than siltstone.
-Signs of bioturbation are common in the fine-grained sediment.
+The Deerhope Formation, part of the North Esk Group, comprise laminated fossiliferous siltstones, mudstones and shales, with no sediment coarser than siltstone.
+Signs of bioturbation is common in the fine-grained sediment.
 Fossils include rugose corals, brachiopods, bivalves, trilobites and pelmatozoans.

 Cock Rig Formation (North Esk River in old quarries)

-These are medium- and coarse-grained, locally flaggy, cross-stratified sandstones, interbedded with clast-supported and poorly graded conglomerates.
+These are medium- and coarse-grained, locally flaggy, cross-stratified sandstones, interbedded with clast-supported and poorly graded conglomerates and conformably rest on the Deerhope Formation.

-These consist of silty mudstones, mudstones, siltstones and fine-grained sandstones.
+The Wether Law Linn Formation overlies the Cock Rig Formation.
+These consist of silty mudstones, mudstones, siltstones and fine-grained sandstones being also pof Telychian age

 Henshaw Formation (North Esk River and Henshaw Burn)